 Figure 2.
-Distribution of maximum Normalized Difference Vegetation Index (NDVI) 100m values for each pixel in C40 cities within each world region.
+Distribution of maximum Normalized Difference Vegetation Index (NDVI) values for each 100m pixel in C40 cities within each world region.
 Quartiles of NDVI are shown by vertical lines.
 These distributions do not include blue space.

 4.1.
 Extent of natural space across C40 cities.
 Cities vary greatly in their extent and distribution of greenspace (Fig. 2, Supplemental Data Fig. 2-4).
 The overall city mean NDVI across C40 cities was 0.538 and ranged from 0.148 in Lima, Peru to 0.739 in Dhaka, Bangladesh (Supplemental data, Appendix A).
 Even for cities with similar median NDVI values, their distribution of greenspace can differ dramatically.
 For example, Hanoi, Auckland, and Jakarta have a median NDVI of approximately 0.62 while their distribution of grid cell values is very different (Fig. 2 Panel C).
 European and North American cities tended to have higher median NDVI values and Latin American cities tended to have lower ones.
 However, the intra-regional variability was more substantial than regional differences.
 The extent of natural space increased in most cities when considering the natural space NDVI dataset, which includes blue space.
 The overall city mean natural space NDVI was 0.569 (range: 0.181-0.816).
-Adding blue space had the biggest effect for Venice, Italy, where the inclusion of water resulted in a natural space NDVI that was 87% greater than its NDVI value.
+Adding blue space had the biggest effect for Venice, Italy, where the inclusion of water resulted in a natural space NDVI that was 87% greater than its greenspace-only NDVI value.
 Dakar, Senegal and Dubai, United Arab Emirates also gained substantial natural space with the inclusion of water, with natural space NDVI values increasing by over 40%.
 Despite this overall trend, there were six C40 cities whose NDVI value increased by less than 0.1% when blue space was considered: Addis Ababa, Ethiopia, Quito, Ecuador, Amman, Jordan, Tshwane, South Africa, Guadalajara, Mexico, and Nairobi, Kenya (Appendix A).